Marcell Ozuna Player Props: Braves vs. Padres

 |Games w/1+ RBI

+- The 8.8 strikeouts per nine innings put together by the Padres pitching staff ranks 13th in MLB.

-- The Padres had the 11th-ranked team ERA across all league pitching staffs (3.82).
+- The Padres have the 20th-ranked team ERA among all MLB pitching staffs (4.93).

-- Padres pitchers combined to surrender 173 total home runs last year (1.1 per game).
-That ranked 17th in baseball.
+- The Padres rank 18th in baseball in home runs given up (10 total, 1.3 per game).

-- Martinez (0-1) takes the mound for the Padres to make his second start of the season.
+- Wacha (1-0) takes the mound for the Padres to make his second start this season.

-- The righty last pitched on Saturday against the Colorado Rockies, when he threw seven innings, allowing four earned runs while giving up six hits.
+- In his last appearance on Sunday, the right-hander threw six innings against the Colorado Rockies, giving up four earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.